 Photos from a 2 week road trip around Crete

 The aim of our 2 week road trip around Crete, was to combine beach time with a little sight-seeing.
 Crete is too big to ‘do it all’ in 2 weeks, and even if it was possible, I wouldn’t want to.
 This was a vacation, after all!
-Instead, we picked a route which took in some of the major places of interest, whilst leaving enough to see next time.
+Instead, we picked a route which took in some of the major places of interest in Crete, whilst leaving enough to see next time.
 Yes Crete, we will be back!
-Here then, are the highlights of our 2 week road trip around Crete.
+Here then, are some of the highlights of our road trip featuring some of the best things to do in Crete.

 Knossos and Archaeological Museum

-Knossos is one of the most visited archaeological sites in Greece.
+Knossos is one of the most visited archaeological sites in Greece, and is one of the best places to visit in Crete for mythology buffs.
+It has long been connected with the myth of King Minos and the Minotaur.
+Some people even consider it to be the Labyrinth itself.
+The site is interesting to spend some time at, and there is also an archaeological museum in Heraklion which helps make sense of it all.
+There's some great artefacts on display there, including the famous Phaistos Disc which still remains undecipherable until this very day.
 I first visited here over 35 years ago as a kid with my parents.
 Maybe it was those early vacations which gave me the travel bug?
-There is also an archaeological museum in Heraklion which helps make sense of it all, with some great artefacts on display.
-You might find this article interesting if you want to find out more about Knossos – Tips for visiting Knossos in Crete.
+You might find this article interesting if you want to find out more about the Palace of Knossos – Tips for visiting Knossos in Crete.

 We stayed in Heraklion for a couple of days.
 Take a look here for hotels in Heraklion.